Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 2. What personal data we collect about you

-Personal data means any information about a living individual from which that person can be identified.
-It does not include data where the individual’s identity has been removed (such as anonymous data).
+Personal information or personal data means any information about a living individual from which that person can be identified.
+It does not include data where the individual’s identity has been removed, such as anonymous data.

 Much of the data Cobalt holds relates to our properties and their maintenance and repair.
 We do not consider property information when identified by an address alone to be personal data.
-As soon as your name, contact details or other identifying information is used with property information, such as during a visit to repair your house, then the property information becomes personal data and we will only use it in accordance with this policy.
+As soon as your name, contact details or other identifying information is used with property information, such as during a visit to repair your house, then the property information becomes personal data and where this is the case we will only use it in accordance with this policy.

 The data that we collect about you will depend on your relationship with us.